metno/sedr/README.md

 ## What is sedr?

 An experimental validator for OGC EDR APIs.
-Main focus will be on the Rodeo Profile, which is a subset of the OGC EDR API.
+Main focus will be on the MetOcean Profile, which is a subset of the OGC EDR API.

 ## Who is responsible?